What are canola farmers doing to protect the environment?

-No, not the great 70’s rock band, but the early 18th century agronomist Jethro Tull who invented the seed drill and promoted the idea of growing crops in distinct rows so that weeds could be controlled with a horse-drawn plow or harrow instead of being pulled by hand.
-It was an innovation that helped to put agriculture on a trajectory from where 90+% of the population was needed for labor-intensive farming to what we see today where a tiny fraction of the population can not only feed nations like the US or Canada, but can also produce enough for export to rich and poor countries around the world.
+No, not the great 70’s rock band, but the early 18th-century agronomist Jethro Tull who invented the seed drill and promoted the idea of growing crops in distinct rows so that weeds could be controlled with a horse-drawn plow or harrow instead of being pulled by hand.
+It was an innovation that helped to put agriculture on a trajectory from where 90+% of the population was needed for labor-intensive farming to what we see today where a tiny fraction of the population can not only feed nations like the US or Canada but can also produce enough for export to rich and poor countries around the world.

 Society is easily convinced that farms are “corporate” or “industrial” even though most remain family farms regardless of size.
-Fortunately, many real farmers and farmer relatives are using various ways, including social media, to give some real perspective and insight on what farming really means in spite of the efficiencies that were initiated by Jethro Tull.
+Fortunately, many real farmers and farmer relatives are using various ways, including social media, to give some practical perspective and insight on what farming means in spite of the efficiencies that were initiated by Jethro Tull.